14th June 2021

 By Lorraine Smith, Divisional Managing Director at Civica

-The COVID-19 pandemic has transformed the way that local government services are delivered.
+The COVID-19 pandemic has transformed the way that government services are delivered.
 The sheer amount of additional work meant that councils needed additional resources urgently.
 While the implementation of new technologies has helped local government organisations overcome some of the challenges, it’s the resilience, adaptability and tenacity of the workforce that has gotten everybody through.

 According to a survey of global public sector leaders, nearly half of respondents said they had no remote workers prior to the pandemic.
 Yet the legacy of COVID-19 means that some employees may never return to the office.
 The pandemic has not only re-shaped local government when it comes to new ways of working but also in transforming citizen engagement.
 This article will explore these changes, using examples following our series of roundtables in partnership with CIPFA attended by local councils, including Cheshire East Council, Manchester City Council, Royal Borough of Windsor and Maidenhead (RBWM), Surrey County Council and London Borough of Merton.